How to identify your stress triggers

 I’ve already touched a little bit on how problems with your emotional health can serve as a trigger for stress but here let’s go into a little more detail.
 As I discuss in my blog ‘Anxiety and stress – is there a difference?’ many of the symptoms of stress and anxiety overlap meaning that it can be tricky to know what the difference is between the two.
-When we suffer from stress our likelihood for developing anxiety, low mood and depression increases which can make it feel even harder when we try to dig ourselves out of these negative feelings.
+When we suffer from stress, the likelihood of developing anxiety, low mood and depression increases which can make it even harder to dig ourselves out of these negative feelings.

 Change can also serve as a stress trigger – this includes positive change as well as negative change.
-You may think that major change such as having a baby or getting married is a cause for extreme happiness (and, indeed in most cases it certainly is) but the major changes in your life that arise as a result can sometimes trigger stress.
-This happens because change is scary and involves a big leap into the unknown even although not all changes are bad this can make us feel a little insecure at first before we find our feet.
+You may think that major change such as having a baby or getting married is a cause for extreme happiness (and, indeed, in most cases it certainly is) but the major changes in your life that arise as a result can sometimes trigger stress.
+This happens because change is scary and involves a big leap into the unknown.
+Even though not all changes are bad, this can make us feel a little insecure at first before we find our feet.

 For general support in times of stress herbal remedies can prove to be beneficial.
 I always recommend our Stress Relief Daytime tincture for relief from mild stress and anxiety.
 The handy liquid format means that it is readily absorbed by the body making it a quick-acting remedy.